 Federal and local elected officials, including Reps.
 Judy Chu and Jimmy Gomez, L.A.
-County Supervisor Hilda Solis, and Pomona Mayor Tim Sandoval are scheduled to tour the facility on Friday morning ahead of the opening as an "emergency intake site."
+County Supervisor Hilda Solis, and Pomona Mayor Tim Sandoval toured the facility on Friday ahead of the opening as an "emergency intake site."

-Solis said the first 250 children will arrive Saturday at the site, which is set up to accommodate 2,500.
-The children had previously been expected to arrive on Friday.
+Officials said the first 250 children, mostly teenagers, will arrive Saturday at the site, which is set up to accommodate 2,500.

 Last week about 100 migrant children were transported to the Long Beach Convention center, which is also serving as a temporary housing location.